Inductive arguments can be turned into deductive arguments by substituting a universal premise (all, every, always, etc.) For example:

 Sometimes it's not immediately apparent whether an argument is aiming to be inductive or deductive.
-This ambiguity often results from the fact that arguments can have unstated premises (see the textbook for more info).
+This ambiguity often results from the fact that arguments can have unstated premises, as discussed in the first lecture.
 Context and content sometimes make it unclear whether an unstated premise makes an argument deductive or inductive.
 When it’s unclear whether the argument is deductive or inductive, it’s best to attribute a believable unstated premise to the speaker.
 In other words, it's best to ask yourself what the speaker is really trying to say.

-Inductive arguments usually go from specific claims in the premises to a general claim in the conclusion: this is because they are trying to give general support for a conclusion.
+Inductive arguments usually go from specific claims in the premises to a general claim in the conclusion: this is because they are trying to give general, probable support for a conclusion.
 We generalize from samples to establish general statements about a population when we haven’t observed all its members.
 Generalizing is not as simple a thing as it seems.
 It requires probabilities and statistics, but we're not going to get into all the complications.
 It's enough for this class that you get the gist behind each argument form.
 Here is the form of a sample argument:

 How can we evaluate these types of arguments?
 The observed Xs make up what we call the sample.
-All the Xs are the target population or just the population.
-The feature or attribute of interest is the property of having or being Y. And n is equal to the sample size.
+All the Xs make up the population.
+The attribute of interest is the property of having or being Y. And n is equal to the sample size.
 So the sample in, say, the strong barrel of apples argument consists of the 75 apples pulled out of the barrel, where n=75.
 The population is the full barrel of 100 apples.
 The attribute of interest is "lack of rottenness" or "non-rottenness" since that is the feature we are generalizing about from premise to conclusion.

 The primary question in evaluating such arguments becomes: how likely is it that the same proportion of the target population has that feature/attribute of interest?
-In making these evaluations, as the text discusses, it helps to know as much as you can about the sample.
+In making these evaluations, it helps to know as much as you can about the sample.

-Random sample: a sample in which every member of the population has a chance of being included.
+A random sample is a sample in which every member of the population has a chance of being included.
 This can be quite complicated to determine, but for our purposes think of the barrel of apples.
-Is it more likley that you'll get a random sample if you pull every apple from one side of the barrel or if you pull them from all different parts of the barrel?
+Is it more likely that you'll get a random sample if you pull every apple from one side of the barrel or if you pull them out from all different parts of the barrel?
 It's pretty clear that pulling apples from as many parts of the barrel as possible will give you the best random sample, leading to a stronger argument.
 If you pull them all from one area, it might be that that is the only area with rotten apples--just as if you take a US opinion poll on some topic and include only people from Kentucky, your results will be biased.

 Argument from Analogy

-But not every similarity between two things will show that other similarities will be shared.
-If Paris and Neil young are both Christians, this would not increase the probability that they are both talented musicians (this isn't to say that there aren't some talented Christian musicians out there).
+Not every similarity between two things shows that other similarities might be be shared.
+If Paris Hilton and Neil Young are both Christians, this would not increase the probability that they are both talented musicians (this isn't to say that there aren't some talented Christian musicians out there).